Here are 10 ways to join granny squares or any crochet pieces!

 So far, we only saw joining methods that are invisible or do not add too much detail to your project.

 Rachele from Cypress Textiles is a real genius when it comes to joining squares.
-Her blankets always have the most beautiful details and she makes a great work at teaching how to do the same.
+Her blankets always have the most beautiful details and she does a great job at teaching how to do the same.

 Here we are at the end of this awesome collection of ways to join granny squares!

-I hope that you found your favorite method and complete your granny square project.
+I hope that you found your favorite method to join granny squares!

 Find some more inspiration for your next granny square project!